matt-sorenson/raytracer/README.md

 Port of C++ raytracer to rust for learning

 ## TODO
-1. Serialization of scene from file instead of hardcoding
-2. Command line parameters for anti-aliasing, resolution or other overrides
+1. Command line parameters for anti-aliasing, resolution or other overrides
-3. Save to file
+2. Save to file
-4. Headless mode
+3. Headless mode
-5. Adaptive anti-aliasing
+4. Adaptive anti-aliasing
-6. General code cleanup (This is mostly a straight port with some better variable naming)
+5. General code cleanup (This is mostly a straight port with some better variable naming)